opentdf/backend/README-keycloak-idp.md

-## openTDF + Keycloak Identity Provider Integration
+## OpenTDF + Keycloak Identity Provider Integration

 Keycloak is our Identity Provider (IdP), and integrating it into Virtru's technology requires the following components:

-* `claims`:  A web service that provides Claims Objects to the openTDF Keycloak Protocol Mapper.
+* `claims`:  A web service that provides Claims Objects to the OpenTDF Keycloak Protocol Mapper.
 * `keycloak-protocol-mapper`:  Virtru's Keycloak Protocol Mapper.
   This is a customized Keycloak image that makes a web service